goauthentik/authentik/website/blog/2023-05-12-fixed-working-hours-are-outdated/item.md

 ### Global team distribution

-Here at Authentik Security, we are globally distributed with three different time zones in the US and two in Europe.
+Here at [Authentik Security](https://goauthentik.io/), we are globally distributed with three different time zones in the US and two in Europe.
 Many companies, including large international companies, have worked with even more extreme time zone spread, for decades, so this model is proven.

 This model of wide-spread working hours across teams is yet another pragmatic reason for implementing flexible working hours.
-Allowing European-based team members flexibility in choosing to start their work day later in order to collaborate with US-based colleagues means that the European employees can have calm mornings focused on family or personal needs, while the US-based employees can start earlier and log off mid-afternoon.
-Or, implementing “split hours” where an employee works some hours in the morning, and some later in the day, with a longer break in the middle.
+Allowing European-based team members flexibility in choosing to start their work-day later in order to collaborate with US-based colleagues means that the European employees can have calm mornings focused on family or personal needs, while the US-based employees can start earlier and log off mid-afternoon.
+Or another alternative is implementing “split hours” where an employee works some hours in the morning, and some later in the day, with a longer break in the middle.

 Ultimately, the ability of the employee to choose how best to get their work done, and when to work on what tasks, is both a luxurious perk and a pragmatic necessity, at least in the somewhat privileged world of software.